P'unk Ave

 Responsibilities:

-• Educators will be required to interpret existing curriculum and differentiate it as needed, based on the needs of the group
+• Educators will be required to implement pre-written, inquiry-based lesson plans and differentiate them as needed, based on the needs of the group

 • Educators’ responsibilities will include group management, crowd control, and set-up and break-down of supplies and materials used for school visits